cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 ### Modifying the `color` of a 2D node does not work

-Obtain the rendering component on the node (e.g. Sprite component) first, and then use the corresponding interface, e.g.
+Obtain the rendering component on the node (e.g. Sprite component) first, and then use the corresponding interface, e.g.:

 ```typescript
 const uiColor = node.getComponent(Sprite)! ;